sujnmaha/Data_Analysis_Portfolio/Power BI - Customer Churn Dynamics and Risk Assessment/README.md

 Visualizations

-Customer Overview
+1. Customer Overview
    - Visual: Area Chart
-- Story: Shows the distribution of customers over the three geographical regions - France, Germany and Spain.
+   - Story: Show the distribution of customers over the three geographical regions - France, Germany and Spain.

+2. Customer Churn Overview
+   - Visual: Bar Chart
+   - Story: Identify the regions with the highest churn rates, which can help the manager focus on specific geographies for retention efforts.

+3.

 Data Sources
 Dataset Name: Bank_Churn.csv